 - Treating the client as though their mind is “normal” and thus should follow normal goals, values, and healing course

-- Missing that gifted people can experience extreme trauma in conjunction with their giftedness (i.e. extreme feelings of alienation, intellectual/emotional starvation, and so on); or that many gifted clients have elements of Complex-PTSD from feeling the gifted part of themselves chronically invisible, unseen, uncared for, or exploited
+- Missing that gifted people can experience extreme trauma in conjunction with their giftedness (“gifted trauma”, i.e. extreme feelings of alienation, intellectual/emotional starvation, and so on); or that many gifted clients have elements of Complex-PTSD from feeling the gifted part of themselves chronically invisible, unseen, uncared for, or exploited

-- Misdiagnosing gifted traits such as high excitability and meta-thinking as ADHD or another neurological disorder
+- Misdiagnosing gifted traits such as high excitability and meta-thinking as ADHD or a neurological disorder

 - Misdiagnosing gifted and traumatized clients with personality disorders, such as Borderline Personality Disorder or Narcissistic Personality Disorder

 She inspired me so much, and did so much to save my life, that I was, in turn, inspired to support other gifted people in a similar way, which is what I’ve been doing for most of the last decade.
 It started with specializing in coaching gifted adults, and has grown to founding InterGifted and for the last several years, training and mentoring therapists, coaches and other helping professionals who want to learn how to best support their gifted clients.
-Here is some of what I have learned, and what I teach about in my Gifted Psychology Courses and mentoring, about what therapists, coaches and other helping professionals should know about themselves and their gifted clients:
+Here is some of what I have learned, and some key points of what I teach to therapists and coaches in my Gifted Psychology 101 Courses :

 KNOW WHETHER YOU ARE GIFTED & WHAT YOUR UNIQUE COGNITIVE PROFILE IS